Bmajor1997/Github_portfolio/Test-Automation/toast_notifications/README.md

 ## Project Overview

-Toast Notification Validation demonstrates an automated approach to verifying application feedback through transient toast notifications using Python and Playwright.
-The project validates that expected notification messages appear at the appropriate time during user workflows and accurately communicate the outcome of system actions.
+Toast Notification Validation demonstrates an automated approach to validating application workflow feedback through transient toast notifications using Python and Playwright.
+Rather than validating notifications in isolation, the project uses toast messages as checkpoints to verify that key stages of a document conversion workflow progress successfully.

-By automating toast notification validation, the project reduces repetitive manual verification while ensuring users receive timely and meaningful feedback throughout the application.
+By combining workflow automation with dynamic notification validation, the project creates a repeatable method for confirming application state changes and user feedback throughout the conversion process.

 ---